coderamen666/srd-v3.5-md/spells/magic-overview.md

 You can count diagonally across a square, but remember that every second diagonal counts as 2 squares of distance.
-If the far edge of a square is within the spell's area, anything within that square is within the spell's area.
-If the spell's area only touches the near edge of a square, however, anything within that square is unaffected by the spell.
+If the far edge of a square is within the spell’s area, anything within that square is within the spell’s area.
+If the spell’s area only touches the near edge of a square, however, anything within that square is unaffected by the spell.

 *Burst, Emanation, or Spread:* Most spells that affect an area function as a burst, an emanation, or a spread.
-In each case, you select the spell's point of origin and measure its effect from that point.
+In each case, you select the spell’s point of origin and measure its effect from that point.

-A burst spell affects whatever it catches in its area, even including creatures that you can't see.
-It can't affect creatures with total cover from its point of origin (in other words, its effects don't extend around corners).
+A burst spell affects whatever it catches in its area, even including creatures that you can’t see.
+It can’t affect creatures with total cover from its point of origin (in other words, its effects don’t extend around corners).
 The default shape for a burst effect is a sphere, but some burst spells are specifically described as cone-shaped.
-A burst's area defines how far from the point of origin the spell's effect extends.
+A burst’s area defines how far from the point of origin the spell’s effect extends.

 An emanation spell functions like a burst spell, except that the effect